Page history Edit this page How do I edit this website?

 Selecting points for tracing

-Select the Wand tool (W shortcut) in the main ImageJ toolbar and click over the region you want to trace.
-Tracing works the same way as in the 2.5D view, i.e., click somewhere in the image to create a starting point, then click further along the structure of interest to find a path between the two points, then confirm or deny the temporary segment as described above.
+Tracing mode is only active when the Wand tool in the main ImageJ toolbar is active.
+To activate it, press the W shortcut) and click over the region you want to trace.
+Tracing works the same way as in the XY, YZ, and XZ views, i.e., click somewhere in the image to create a starting point, then click further along the structure of interest to find a path between the two points, then confirm or deny the temporary segment as described above.
 Similarly, branching occurs as described for 2D canvas(es), by holding the ⌥ Alt + ⇧ Shift modifier.
+NB: This shortcut can be simplified: See Options Tab for details.

 Merging/Joining Paths